vr-voyage/voyage-notes-repository/2022-01/06/TexArray-normals.md

 its name.

 Doing that will open a new sub-tab inside **Texture Viewer**.
-At the bottom of this tab, inforamtion about the texture format and the number of mipmaps are actually displayed, which was the most important information for me.
+At the bottom of this tab, information about the texture format and the number of mipmaps are actually displayed, which was the most important information for me.